cbohara/catbook_API/README.md

-### Building a CRUD App with React + Redux backed a Rails 5 JSON API
+### Building a CRUD App with React + Redux backed by a Rails 5 JSON API

 Implementing JSON API according to standards: